eclipse-aaspe/server/README.md

 # Build Container on Linux/MacOS

 To run inside a Docker container on Linux/MacOS:
-* Build the container with `buildContainer.sh`
+* Build the container with `src/buildContainer.sh`
-* Run the container with `runContainer.sh`
+* Run the container with `src/runContainer.sh`

 You can then connect to the ports as ususal.

 # Build Container on Windows

 For Windows, there is still no script to build the container.
 You can build the container manually by using the command line.

 Build your container with:
 ```
+cd src/
 docker build -t aasxserver-img .
 ```